EzCocoJambo/Mini-Project/README.md

 				    break;
 ```
 * if the code that we are inserting is the same as the value at index j from morseLetters array,
-    the code will be incremented by the values at i index from letters array
+    the code will be incremented by the values at i index from letters array;

+* if value of code at i index equals "", the decoded text will increment by " ";

 ## Worked By